 Zazzle is the perfect place for graphic designers, photographers and artists.
-Customers use your artwork to personalise items in the shop, such as mugs, cards and accessories.
-It couldn't be easier: You upload your designs and Zazzle takes care of the printing, shipping and customer service.
+Customers use your artwork to personalize items in the shop, such as mugs, cards and accessories.
+It couldn't be easier: you upload your designs and Zazzle takes care of the printing, shipping and customer service.

 Potential Customers: 30 million

 Price: Seller receives approx. 15% of the selling price

 Effort: Minimal, just create and upload your designs

 Pros: - Zazzle does most of the work